megnergit/TypeScript_WeatherApp_R1/README.md

 ## Task

-We will create a weather app following the textbook "The First React App with TypeScript" (Japanese).
-The weather app
+We will create a weather app, following the textbook ["The First React App with TypeScript"](https://react-typescript-book-weather-app.netlify.app/links) (Japanese).
+What the weather app does:

 - accepts a name of a city
 - hits the API at the website [weatherapi](https://www.weatherapi.com)
 - returns
    + temperature
-   + weather (sunny/cloudy/rainy etc.)
+   + weather (sunny/cloudy/rainy, etc.)
-   + icon
+   + weather icon

-We will see how React functions in a TypeScript code.
+We will see how React works in a TypeScript code.

 This repository is cloned from the [textbook repo](https://github.com/mod728/react-typescript-book-weather-app).